DavesCodeMusings/ATtiny85-LED-chase/README.md

 coin cell, or pair of AA batteries feasible.

 ## For the love of God, man, why?
-Are there off the shelf bicycle turn indicators available?
+Are there off-the-shelf bicycle turn indicators available?
 Yes.
 Do any of them flash a chase sequence to indicate direction?
 Not that I've seen.
 When I'm riding at night, do I want to trust my safety to a dinky little indicator that, even though it's shaped like a directional arrow, may not be easy to discern for a vehicle behind me?
-No, I don not.
+No, I do not.

 Plus, have you ever seen the turn indicators on a Ford Mustang?
 The three light chase is undeniably cool.